Fearrington Village, North Carolina: History

-The Fitches aimed to recreate the smaller villages of England and modeled the Fearrington Village Center after those hamlets long before the term "mixed-use community" joined the lexicon.
-They wanted to create a "coming together place" where one could pick up daily necessities, have lunch with friends, and enjoy an English garden setting.
+The Fitches aimed to recreate the smaller villages of England and modeled the Fearrington Village Center after those hamlets long before the term "mixed-use community" had been popularized.

-Over the last 30 years the community has grown to include over 1800 residents, an award-winning country inn and restaurant (The Fearrington House), a cafe & bar, chocolate and wine shop, an independent bookstore, a home décor shop, plants and garden art shop and more.
-Belted Galloway cows, the village's iconic mascot, were added to the farm in 1983.
+Over the last 30 years the community has grown to include over 1800 residents, a country inn and restaurant (The Fearrington House), a cafe & bar, various shops, and artist studios.

 The Fearrington House Country Inn is one of only two AAA five-diamond facilities in the state, earning the Five Diamond designation 15 years in a row, more times than any other accommodation in the Carolinas.
 The Inn is also North Carolina's only five-star hotel, according to Mobil Travel Guide's annual rankings.

-Crafts

-Fearrington Village is home to many creative visual artists and producers of fine crafts, who welcome visitors to their studios.
+Belted Galloway cows, the village's iconic mascot, were added to the farm in 1983.